crosssitescriptin/crosssitescriptin/README.md

 🚨 One of the Founders of [0sec](https://0sec.systems) 🚨

-🔧 Main Language i code in is python
+🔧 Main exploitation i do is Web, Kernel, Binary, and Console

 🔧 Im a Networker and systems exploiter